alexOarga/GEM-reaction-gene-classification/README.md

 The scripts reproduce the main experiments and results presented in the study, which introduces a novel method to classify metabolic reactions based on their functional role in the production of growth.
 These tools leverage Flux Balance Analysis (FBA) and Flux Variability Analysis (FVA) to:

-- Identify essential and redundant reactions and dead reactions at optimal or suboptimal growth.
+- Identify essential, redundant reactions and dead reactions at optimal or suboptimal growth.
 - Compute bottleneck reactions limiting optimal growth.
 - Explain gene essentiality in terms of reaction redundancy.

 ## 📁 Repository Contents

 - ```growth_limiting_reactions.py```
-Coomputes the number of bottleneck reactions limiting optimal growth using Flux Variability Analysis (FVA) as described in the paper.
+Computes the number of bottleneck reactions limiting optimal growth using Flux Variability Analysis (FVA) as described in the paper.

 - ```generate_sets.py```
-Processes a list of Genome-Scale Models (GEMs) and computes the functional classification of reactions for each model (essential, redundant, unused).
+Processes a list of Genome-Scale Models (GEMs) and computes the functional classification of reactions for each model (essential, redundant, dead).

 - ```generate_single.py```
-Computes the functional classification of reactions for a single GEM for different ranges of growth rates, identifying essential, redundant, and unused reactions.
+Computes the functional classification of reactions for a single GEM for different ranges of growth rates, identifying essential, redundant, and dead reactions.

 ## ⚙️ Requirements